metio/terraform-provider-k8s/docs/data-sources/kafka_strimzi_io_kafka_v1beta2_manifest.md

 - `delete_claim` (Boolean) Specifies if the persistent volume claim has to be deleted when the cluster is un-deployed.
 - `id` (Number) Storage identification number.
 It is mandatory only for storage volumes defined in a storage of type 'jbod'.
 - `kraft_metadata` (String) Specifies whether this volume should be used for storing KRaft metadata.
 This property is optional.
 When set, the only currently supported value is 'shared'.
 At most one volume can have this property set.
 - `overrides` (Attributes List) Overrides for individual brokers.
-The 'overrides' field allows to specify a different configuration for different brokers. (see [below for nested schema](#nestedatt--spec--kafka--storage--overrides))
+The 'overrides' field allows you to specify a different configuration for different brokers. (see [below for nested schema](#nestedatt--spec--kafka--storage--overrides))
 - `selector` (Map of String) Specifies a specific persistent volume to use.
 It contains key:value pairs representing labels for selecting such a volume.
 - `size` (String) When 'type=persistent-claim', defines the size of the persistent volume claim, such as 100Gi.
 Mandatory when 'type=persistent-claim'.
 - `size_limit` (String) When type=ephemeral, defines the total amount of local storage required for this EmptyDir volume (for example 1Gi).